Khan/genqlient/docs/DESIGN.md

 // Uses a standard context
 func GetUser(ctx context.Context, id string) (*GetUserResponse, error)

-// Uses a custom context (used at Khan; this may become more common post-generics) func GetUser(ctx mypkg.Context, id string) (*GetUserResponse, error)
+// Uses a custom context (used at infiotinc; this may become more common post-generics) func GetUser(ctx mypkg.Context, id string) (*GetUserResponse, error)

 // Uses a client object